 Dental implants are essentially small titanium screws that act as replacement teeth, and are surgically inserted into the jawbone.
 They are a strong, reliable and long-lasting treatment that restores the original function and comfort combined with enhanced aesthetics.

-Traditional dental restorations for missing teeth involved unstable dentures or unreliable bridgework.
+Traditional dental restorations for missing teeth involved dentures or bridgework.
+Though these options restored some function, they did so at a cost the surrounding teeth.
 With advancements in modern dental technology, we can use dental implants as one of the most effective restorative treatment options to date.
-They will never decay or require root canal treatment, and with good care can last over 10 years.
+They will never decay or require root canal treatment, and with good care can last a lifetime.

 Dental Implants are the most effective and comfortable alternative to natural teeth.
-Implants are essentially sophisticated replacement tooth roots which function as secure foundations to replace teeth which are missing or to be removed, e.g. following trauma or breakdown.
+Implants are essentially replacement tooth roots and function as secure foundations to replace teeth which are missing or to be removed, e.g. following trauma or breakdown.

-Missing teeth are not only detrimental to the aesthetics of your smile; they can also be detrimental to your total oral health.
+If you live in South Australia and are missing teeth, it’s not only detrimental to the aesthetics of your smile; it can also be detrimental to your total oral health.
 A tooth that is lost can cause:

 Dental implant teeth look, feel and function just like natural teeth.
-Implants will stop shrinkage of the underlying jaw bone, thus maintaining gum and facial support.
-By stabilising the upper and lower jaw bone, the face looks better longer.
+Implants stop shrinkage of the underlying jaw bone, thus maintaining gum and facial support.

-Dr Lidums and his trained team have worked for many years in partnership with dentists across Australia in both teaching implant treatment and managing their patients.
-The Lidums Dental implant placement service provides assurance that the critical implant placement procedure is performed by an experienced specialist with a focus on long-term aesthetics and function.
-Other dentists prefer that we provide all aspects of treatment including the final restoration.
+Dr Lidums and his Team have worked for many years in partnership with Dentists across Australia in both teaching dental implant concepts and managing their patients.
+The Lidums Dental Implant Placement Service provides assurance that the critical implant placement procedure is performed by an experienced Specialist with a focus on long-term aesthetics and function.
+Some Dentists refer to us in order to provide all aspects of treatment including the final restoration.
 Our dental treatment technology and processes are among the most advanced in Australia.